vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 + easily composeable
 + context independent

-chances are good that your responsibilites are well spread and managed.
+chances are good that your responsibilities are well spread and managed.
 This keeps your classes and methods small.
 These factors directly lead to better maintainability.
 Coupling for example is just another fancy term for dependencies.
 Managing dependencies is a huge chunk of your actual work as a software writer and this is what SRP and SOLID in general is all about.

 # Extract Class